5cript/SimpleREST/README.md

 To build this library a conformant C++14 compiler is required (tested on g++ 5.3.0) You will have to link against boost_system and, if you are using windows, ws2_32.

+## Where can I find detailed documentation?
+The following headers contain useful documentation:
+- response.hpp
+- request.hpp
+- restful.hpp
+- connection.hpp (never used directly)

+You can also generate doxygen documentation from it.

 ## Example 1
 ```C++
 #include "SimpleREST/restful.hpp"